Not sure what to write?

 - Describing pets as family members (animals are not viewed with the same level of affection in Rwanda as in the U.S.)

-Learn more about how to mail a letter to your sponsored student in Rwanda or write a letter online by clicking here!
+Write a letter online to your sponsored student in Rwanda by clicking here!

 Do you still have questions regarding communication?
 If so, please email us at email@example.com.